 This program focuses on the development and origin of Greek and Latin Literature and Language.
 Students will not only be taught about the language itself, but also learn the culture and history of the Classical era.
 Some of the classes you will take include Beginning, Intermediate, and Advance Language Courses, Ancient Civilization and Cultural History, Mythology, Philosophy, Linguistics, and Folklore.

-Approximately 272 colleges in the U.S. offer a classical languages and literature degree of some kind.
-Our 2022 Best Classical Languages & Literature Schools ranking analyzes 148 of these schools to determine the best overall colleges for classical languages and literature students.
+Our 2023 Best Classical Languages & Literature Schools ranking analyzes 100 of these schools to determine the best overall colleges for classical languages and literature students.
 Continue reading to check out one of our many unbiased rankings of classical languages programs later in this article.

 An open mind and a love for storytelling is crucial as students delve into ancient myths and stories.
 There is a very rich library of classic literature available to students who master the language.
 Someone with an interest in culture, history and sociology would find this major very intriguing and exciting.